Billplz/api_slate/source/index.html.md

 ### Create an Open Collection

 Billplz API now supports the creation of open collections (Payment Form) with a split rule feature.
-The response contains the collection’s attributes, including the payment form URL.
+The response contains the collection's attributes, including the payment form URL.

 <aside class="notice">
   You can choose to upload a photo to display on your payment form.
 It uses your company logo otherwise.